katzlbt/VintageApothecaryLabels/README.md

     2x5 fits 10 labels (8.5x4.25 cm) per page
     2x6 fits 12 labels per page
     4x  makes rather small labels

+### split-merge-json.sh

+Optional: This script can merge (-m) all json files of a directory into a single file for translation/processing with an AI and split (-s) it again into single files for template processing.
+Requires jq installed.

 ### Hints

 Get PostIt full-page paper and print the labels onto it.
 Use a paper cutter to split them.
 They can easily be changed later.
-Coat the labels using a clear paint spray to fixate the toner and make them washable.
+Coat the labels using a clear paint spray (e.g. Nigrin Klarlack Spray) to fixate the toner and make them washable.

 ## INSTALLATION